fishinwind/workshop/rst/Problem_Sets/problem_set_5/problem_set_5.rst

   #. use meme to identify motifs from these FASTA sequences.

-  #.  write a run script to drive this analysis.

 Keep the meme report and submit it with your homework.

 Problem 2